-- 1) Investment in Mutual Fund Units involves investment risks such as trading volumes, settlement risk, liquidity risk, default risk including the possible loss of principal. - 2) As the price / value / interest rate of the securities in which the Scheme invests fluctuates, the value of your investment in the Scheme may go up or down, depending on the various factors and forces affecting the capital markets. - 3) Past performance of the Sponsors/AMC/Mutual Fund does not guarantee future performance of the Scheme. - 4) The name of the Scheme does not in any manner indicate either the quality of the Scheme or its future prospects and returns. - 5) The Sponsors are not responsible or liable for any loss resulting from the operation of the Scheme beyond the initial contribution of an amount of Rs.
-1 lakh made by it towards setting up the Fund. - 6) ITI Ultra Short Duration Fund is not a guaranteed or assured return Scheme. - 7) Although it is intended to generate capital appreciation and maximize the returns by actively investing in debt and money market instruments, investors may note that AMC/Fund Manager's investment decisions may not be always profitable ii.
-Scheme specific risk factors
+- 1) Investment in Mutual Fund Units involves investment risks such as trading volumes, settlement risk, liquidity risk, default risk including the possible loss of principal. - 2) As the price / value / interest rate of the securities in which the Scheme invests fluctuates, the value of your investment in the Scheme may go up or down, depending on the various factors and forces affecting the capital markets. - 3) Past performance of the Sponsors/AMC/Mutual Fund does not guarantee future performance of the Scheme. - 4) The name of the Scheme does not in any manner indicates either the quality of the Scheme or its future prospects and returns. - 5) The Sponsors are not responsible or liable for any loss resulting from the operation of the Scheme beyond the initial contribution of an amount of Rs.
+1 lakh made by it towards setting up the Fund. - 6) ITI Multi Cap Fund is not a guaranteed or assured return Scheme.